RamlyBurger/FoodHunter/docs/reports/STUDENT_2_REPORT_Section_5.md

 ### 5.1 Potential Threats and Attacks

+The Menu & Catalog Module handles user-provided search queries and displays vendor-created content, making it a prime target for injection attacks.
+As this module is publicly accessible without authentication for browsing, it must be particularly robust against attacks that could compromise the entire system or affect other users.

 #### Threat 1: SQL Injection

 SQL Injection attacks occur when an attacker injects malicious SQL code through user input fields such as the search functionality.
 In the Menu & Catalog module, the search feature accepts user input to query menu items.
 Without proper protection, an attacker could input malicious SQL to extract sensitive data, modify records, or delete entire tables.

+**Technical Details:**
+- SQL injection is consistently ranked in the OWASP Top 10 security vulnerabilities
+- Attackers can use tools like sqlmap to automate SQL injection attacks
+- Successful attacks can lead to complete database compromise, including access to user credentials and payment information
+- Second-order SQL injection can occur when stored data is later used in queries without sanitization

 **Attack Scenario:**